Why You Should Use a CRM (and some Best Practices for using your System)17 Jul 2023

 You can see that even this cut down process is fairly involved and, depending on the size and complexity of your business, will take a fairly significant investment of time.

-My advice for succeeding with your CRM implementation: be involved and be patient—it will take a bit of time, but will require you (and your CRM champion) to be involved if the CRM is truly going to reflect your business.
+My advice for succeeding with your CRM implementation: be involved and be patient.
+It will take a bit of time, but will require you (and your CRM champion) to be involved if the CRM is truly going to reflect your business.

 CRM Best Practices & Top Tips

-Now that you’ve resolved which CRM you need, how you’re going to use it, and got it all implemented, it’s time to get on with the habit of using it.
+Now that you’ve resolved which CRM you need, how you’re going to use it and got it all implemented, it’s time to get on with the habit of using it.

 - Rewards: some companies like to find ways to reward their users for using the new systems.
-They might base commission off it or set certain KPIs directly off the back of actions in the system.
+They might base commission on it or set certain KPIs directly off the back of actions in the system.